PrEP

 AIDS (acquired immune deficiency syndrome) is a disease caused by HIV.
 HIV infects cells of the human immune system and destroys or impairs their function.
 Infection with this virus leads to slow destruction of a persons’ immune system making them more susceptible to many kinds of infections.
 Once a person with HIV develops any one of a number of rare infections or cancers—tuberculosis, pneumonia, candidiases or tumors—they are said to have AIDS.

+Yes.
 Sharing needles puts injecting drug users (IDUs) at risk for many blood-borne diseases, including hepatitis B and C, as well as HIV.
-The most effective way to reduce your risk is to stop using drugs.
-There are many programs available to help a person quit.
-If an individual cannot or will not stop using injecting drugs, then it is recommended that a person never reuse or share works (cookers, cottons, syringes, needles, water.)
+It is recommended that a person never reuse or share works (cookers, cottons, syringes, needles, water.)
 New needles, from a reliable source, should be used every time.
 Swabbing the sight with alcohol can help prevent other types of infections.
 Safely dispose of needles after using.

 ASHA believes that all people have the right to the information and services that will help them to have optimum sexual health.
 We envision a time when stigma is no longer associated with sexual health and our nation is united in its belief that sexuality is a normal, healthy, and positive aspect of human life.